AlexAxthelm/logseq-main/pages/Rattleship Development Log.md

 				- Observation: the code that the LLM generated is very much not the way that I would have written it, but it's fine as a first pass, and got to a working system much more quickly than I would have if I'd been hands-on-keyboard, rather than letting the LLM do the typing.
 		- Having been AFK for the past few months, I've been reading about how people are using LLMs in their dev process, but hadn't actually tried it
 			- I followed the general suggestions that I've seen in keeping the steps relatively small, and committing to `git` when I had something that I liked (or close enough).
 		- In the initial development, I focused on describing new features, or changes to existing ones, and glancing at the implementation, but not worrying too much about the details.
 			- it's really powerful to be able to describe features in natural language, and then a few minutes later have something that works-ish.
 There's usually some small issues, but the general structure is usually present, and further revision by the LLM can clean things up.
 				- There were a few features where I could have described my vision more clearly, and the LLM built something incorrect, but combining with [[version control]] to revert a change, and then clarifying what needs to be different about the feature yeilded good results.
 			- The code that the LLM produced looks for lack of a better word, "generated".
 				- It reads like python, more than R code (which makes sense given the relative sizes of training data).
 					- Places where R's vectorized nature would make things simple, but it's doing loops, for example
 					- Adding to iterables, rather than pre-allocating when possible
 				- Data structures don't have the elegance that they would if a (moderately skilled) human would have designed them, rather than creating them as needed
 					- lots of individual variables, rather than combining into `data.frame`s
 					- No real consistency in lists vs vectors
 				- Overall, it has the feel of a lot of [[stack overflow]] code snippets assembled until there's a working system, rather than something where there's been an understanding of the system, with a design coming from that.
 		- The speed of the system is a weird effect.
-Overall it's much faster than writing everytrhing myself, but as part of the initial development, I had situations where I was asking for a small change (that would have taken a few seconds if I'd been writing), but the LLM would take a minute or more.
+Overall it's much faster than writing everything myself, but as part of the initial development, I had situations where I was asking for a small change (that would have taken a few seconds if I'd been writing), but the LLM would take a minute or more.
 			- This is ignoring prompts that timed out, which I dealt with by cancelling, and reducing the scope of changes that I wanted.
+			- For bulk-writing work, it's a lot faster than typing.
+Remains to be seen if it's the same for refactoring work.
+		- Not directly LLM related, but since VSCode is the only tool I know of that has these features (rather than my default editor `nvim`) it's worth noting that VSCode is an okay experience out of the box, and if I were considering switching to an IDE, that would be a decent choice.
+		- I think the general conclusion from part 1 of this experiment is that LLMs are really powerful for implementing simple systems quickly.
+I see why the general consensus that I've been reading is that if you're okay with using LLMs (on moral/ethical grounds), then you probably should be, but with a lot of caveats, such as only using it for prototyping.
+			- I think my major concern at this point is that using LLMs for prototyping or early work could lead to bad (lack of) design being baked into a project from the beginning.
+				- I'm mostly worried here about high-level system design (data structures, how they're handled, and overall process flow)
+				- This leads to my concern that the time that the LLM saves in protoyping may be lost again in refactoring and securing the application.
 		- Part 2: Refactoring
 			- For this part, I'm taking a more active role as a designer.
 Having a working system, I want to guide the LLM into a design that is more similar to what I would put into production.
 				- I expect that the major changes that I'll be making include